Gaius Baltar

-Dr. Gaius Baltar is a fictional character in the TV series Battlestar Galactica played by James Callis, a reimagining of Count Baltar from the 1978 Battlestar Galactica series.
+Dr. Gaius Baltar is a fictional character in the TV series Battlestar Galactica played by James Callis, a reimagining of Lord Baltar from the 1978 Battlestar Galactica series.
 He is one of the show's primary characters.

 Personality

 Gaius Baltar regularly uses a well-developed acting talent to spin yarns on virtually any subject when he feels the need.
 He possesses a dry, cynical sense of humour but is prone to bouts of neurosis.
 A charismatic genius and womanizer, he is initially portrayed as a self-serving opportunist, but becomes a braver and more caring character over the course of the series, expressing regret for having been "a profoundly selfish man."
 Baltar is initially an atheist, but ultimately converts to the Cylons' monotheistic religion.
 Baltar is described as "weak", "arrogant" and "a coward" by Lee Adama while Caprica Six describes Baltar as "narcissistic, self-centered, feckless and vain."
 William Adama once indicated that Baltar consistently sees himself as a "victim," allowing him to escape responsibility for his guilt.
 Later in the series, his most profound changes begin during his adoption (against his will) as a religious figure, and he begins demonstrating increased compassion and bravery.
 His eventual self-awareness, love for Caprica Six, and compassion for the Agathons also motivate him to humble himself, serving in the Colonial Fleet during Hera's rescue mission and eventually choosing a quiet life as a farmer.